Will getting a personal loan affect getting a mortgage?

 Rocket LoansSM keeps it simple with a single, fixed monthly payment.

-If you can afford it, paying off your personal loan before applying for a mortgage will likely increase your chances of mortgage approval for a few reasons.
+If you can afford it, paying off your loan before applying for a mortgage will likely increase your chances of approval for a few reasons.

-First, clearing an active personal loan from your credit report will help improve your credit score.
+First, clearing an active loan from your credit report will improve your credit score.
 But, more importantly, removing this monthly debt payment will lower your back-end DTI.
-This change could help you not only get approved for a home loan but also secure a better interest rate from a lender.
+This change could help you get approved for a home loan and secure a better interest rate from a lender.

 • Applying for new credit cards